 This is a skeleton for a local plugin.
 It is also good example of something that actually runs and can be copied as a template for a local plugin.
 This plugin is distributed with the Ginga package and can be loaded and invoked from a terminal:

-\$ ginga -plugins=MyLocalPlugin -loglevel=20 -log=/tmp/ginga.log import any other modules you want here--it's a python world!
+\$ ginga -plugins=MyLocalPlugin -loglevel=20 -log=/tmp/ginga.log

 The plugin will be accessible via the "Operation" button in the Plugin Manager bar.